Can the UK really go it alone with a new sat-nav scheme?

 - 24 satellites constitute a full system but it will also have six spares in orbit

-- 22 spacecraft are in orbit today; the figure of 30 is likely to be reached in 2021
+- 22 spacecraft are in orbit today; the 30 figure is likely to be reached in 2021

 - Original budget was €3bn but will now cost more than three times that